pranav4-4/My_Updated_geolocator-Flutter/README.md

-# userlocation-flutter
+# CoolLocationTracker-flutter
-Get User Current Location (Latitude and Longitude) and Open it in GoogleMaps
+Get User Current Location (Latitude and Longitude) and Open it in GoogleMaps and also find distance fron any Latitude and Longitude.

 <p align="center">
   <img src="AppImages/image2.jpg" height="350" hspace="100"/>